-Filed Under (Document Cameras in Business, Interactive Whiteboard Systems in Education, iZiggi-HD Wireless Document Camera, APPLICATION, All Products, PRODUCT) by tracy_ipevo on 2015-05-27
+Filed Under (Document Cameras in Business, Interactive Whiteboard Systems in Education, iZiggi-HD Wireless Document Camera, Wishpool, APPLICATION, All Applications) by tracy_ipevo on 2015-05-27

 Art is a visual medium.
 And when you’re teaching art for an entire classroom of students, sharing different types of artwork can be a problem.
 That’s why more and more art teachers are turning to the IPEVO iZiggi-HD Wireless Document Camera to present their work in glorious HD. iZiggi-HD is small and it’s wireless, meaning you can place it most anywhere, and it’s definitely not a budget breaker.
 Let’s take a look at some real-life examples of the doc cam in action.